 - 1. In the PCE web console menu, in the upper left corner click on Choose an App Group. - 2.
-From the pop-up list, select the App Group you want to work with The command panel shows the different vulnerability exposure scores for the selected App Group, because of the port and to which workloads it is exposed.
-It is overlayed with the App Group Map.
+From the pop-up list, select the App Group you want to work with with the App Group Map.
 You see the Providing and Consuming App Groups and the vulnerable applications that are being accessed.